Sergeant-Major John Crawshaw Raynes (1887 - 1929)

 John as featured in a series of Gallagher Cigarette Cards

 After his discharge from the Army he returned to the Leeds City Police and was promoted to Sergeant.
-However John found it increasingly difficult to fulfil his duties due to the nature of the injuries he had sustained whilst fighting for his country.
+However John found it increasingly difficult to fulfill his duties due to the nature of the injuries he had sustained whilst fighting for his country.

 He finally retired from the police in 1926 and according to his obituary that appeared in The Times (14th November 1929) he was bed ridden with paralysis for the final three years of his life and had to rely on his wife for constant support and nursing.
 The difficulties John had were spinal injuries, which deteriorated to the extent that he was paralyzed in his legs.
 Max Arthur in his recently published book on VC holders also mentions that John had periods of depression in the final years of his life.